MostAwesomeDude/construct/docs/transition29.rst

 Compiled added (used internally)

-Half was added alongisde Single, Double
+Half was added alongside Single, Double

 String* require explicit encodings, all of them support UTF16 UTF32 encodings, but PaddedString CString dropped some parameters and support only encodings explicitly listed in `possiblestringencodings` (`see tutorial page <https://construct.readthedocs.io/en/latest/advanced.html#strings>`_)